Hydrite Chemical Co.

 Thin film evaporation is typically used for specialty applications in the chemical, food and beverage, pharmaceutical, biotechnology, and nuclear industries, among others.
 Although the application across sectors varies, thin film evaporators are commonly used to perform specific operations such as concentration, resource recovery, devolatilization, purification, distillation, and stripping.

-Hydrite has extensive experience in utilizing thin-film evaporation for solvent recycling and other operations for a wide range of applications.
-Our technical team of experts have successfully used this process to handle waste products in compliance with federal, state, and local environmental laws and regulations.
+Supported by a state-of-the-art laboratory and decades of experience in recycling and waste management, our technical team of experts successfully handle waste products in compliance with federal, state, and local environmental laws and regulations.
+Additionally, we can identify substantial cost savings for minimizing waste disposal.

-If you would like to learn more about how our thin film evaporation services can be used in your specific application, feel free to contact our team today.
+To learn more about how thin film evaporation can be used in your specific application, contact the waste & recycling team.